pimcore/studio-backend-bundle/doc/05_Additional_Custom_Attributes.md

-# Additional Attributes
+# Additional and Custom Attributes

 Pimcore Studio Backend allows you to add additional data to response schemas.
-Every response schema implements the `AdditionalAttributesInterface` which allows you to add additional attributes to the schema.
+Every response schema implements the `AdditionalAttributesInterface` and `AdditionalAttributesTrait` which allows you to add additional attributes to the schema.

+Similarly to the additional attributes, you can also add custom attributes to the schema.
+These attributes contain mainly data used for the `tree` customization.
+Therefore as default, the custom attributes are available for the tree response schema.
+If you want to add custom attributes to another schema, you need to implement the `CustomAttributesTrait` in the schema.

-## How to add additional attributes
+## How to add additional and custom attributes
 You need to register a subscriber to that specific schema where you can add the additional data.

 Every schema implements its own event that you can subscribe to.
 Every event implements the `AbstractPreResponseEvent` which allows to add the actual data, but also makes it possible to get the actual Schema out of the event with a type safe getter.

 #### Example Subscriber
+This subscriber adds an additional `isImage` attribute to an object of Image instance and adds a custom attribute to the schema.

+These custom attributes would be used to display a custom key in the tree and add a custom CSS class to an element.

 ```php
 <?php